Medicare – Part B Reimbursement

 Medicare Part B premium reimbursement does not apply to:

-However, the Medicare Part B premium reimbursement does apply to an active employee enrolled in Medicare Part B and covered by an EUTF or HSTA VB retiree plan through his/her spouse or partner.
+However, the Medicare Part B premium reimbursement does apply to an active employee enrolled in Medicare Part B and covered by an EUTF or HSTA VB retiree plan through his/her spouse or partner if the retiree was hired before July 1, 2023.